 Adults with disabilities have unique needs when it comes to housing.
-Beyond affordability issues associated with lower incomes, a significant number-including the close to 10% with mobility challenges-require housing that is physically accessible, including all entryways and bathroom equipment.
+Beyond affordability issues associated with lower incomes, a significant number require housing that is physically accessible, including all entryways and bathroom equipment.
 Many also require transportation, and to be in close proximity to family and other members of their support network.